Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 Here we describe how to identify large-scale CNVs in scRNA-seq data using a gene X cells count table.

 ### Installation
-To use CONICS_CNV you will also need to install biomaRt, beanplot, mixtools and pheatmap.
+To install CONICSmat you will also need to install additional R packages.

   ```
   install.packages("beanplot")